nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

             "concept_id": "GRD1200442373-DEMO_PROV",
             "revision_id": 4,
             "provider_id": "DEMO_PROV",
-            "native_id": "edsFavoriteGrid",
+            "native_id": "sampleNative-Id",
-            "name": "Grid-amazing-v1"
+            "name": "Grid-name-v1"
         }
     ]
 }
 ```
 ##### UMM JSON
-The UMM JSON response contains meta-metadata of the variable, the UMM fields and the associations field if applicable.
-The associations field only applies when there are collections associated with the variable and will list the collections that are associated with the variable.
+The UMM JSON response contains meta-metadata of the grid, the UMM fields and the associations field if applicable.
+The associations field only applies when there are collections associated with the grid and will list the collections that are associated with the grid.
-TODO: this this version num correct?

 __Example__

 ```